 Dr. MacLeod is a frequent guest conductor and clinician throughout the United States.
 An advocate of increased access to string instruction for all students, she has served on the American String Teachers Association National Board and is currently the North Carolina ASTA state president.
 Her research on working with underserved populations, vibrato technique, music teacher education, and music perception has been presented national and internationally.
 Dr. MacLeod received her undergraduate degree from Duquesne University in Pittsburgh, Pennsylvania and her MME and PhD from Florida State University in Tallahassee, Florida.

-Anna Tschiegg is currently studying music education at the University of North Carolina at Greensboro.
+Anna Tschiegg is currently in her last year of studying music education at the University of North Carolina at Greensboro.
 Her primary instrument is violin and is currently studying under Marjorie Bagley.
 She is originally from Maryland where she participated in multiple school sponsored orchestra’s and a community pit orchestra for musicals.
-Ms. Tschiegg received the Director’s Award for Orchestra in high school.
-She has had several private lesson students over the years and is currently a volunteer teacher at the Harmony Music School.
+Anna currently plays in the UNCG Symphony Orchestra.

 See what we do